-This section identifies the PMUS managed under the Pelagic FEP that the longline fisheries of American Samoa, Guam, the CNMI, and Hawaii harvest.
-They include several species of tuna, billfish, and sharks shown in Table 3.
-This section also briefly summarizes the overfishing and overfished status of PMUS where known.
-For a comprehensive discussion of the biology and life history of PMUS, see the Pelagic FEP (WPFMC 2009).
+This section identifies the pelagic MUS managed under the Pelagics FEP that the longline fisheries of American Samoa, Guam, the CNMI and Hawaii harvest.
+They include several species of tuna, billfish and sharks shown in Table 3.
+This section also briefly summarizes the status of pelagic MUS where known.
+For a comprehensive discussion of the biology and life history of pelagic MUS, see the Pelagics FEP (WPFMC 2009).

-The Pelagic FEP (WPFMC 2009) includes status determination criteria (SDC) for overfishing and overfished.
-Specifically, overfishing occurs when the fishing mortality rate (F) for one or more years is greater than the maximum fishing mortality threshold (MFMT), which is the fishing mortality rate that produces maximum sustainable yield (F{MSY}).
-Thus, if the F/F{MSY} ratio is greater than 1.0, overfishing is occurring.
+The Pelagics FEP (WPFMC 2009) includes SDC, also known as limit reference points (LRPs) for overfishing and overfished conditions.
+Specifically, overfishing occurs when the fishing mortality rate (F) for one or more years is greater than the maximum fishing mortality threshold (MFMT), which is the fishing mortality rate that produces maximum sustainable yield ( $F{MSY}$ ).
+Thus, if the F/FMSY ratio is greater than 1.0, overfishing is occurring.

-A stock is considered overfished when its biomass (B) has declined below the minimum stock size threshold (MSST), or the level that jeopardizes the capacity of the stock to produce MSY on a continuing basis (B{MSY}).
-Specifically, the B{MSST} = $(1-M)B{MSY}$, where M is the natural mortality rate of the stock, or one half of B{MSY}, whichever is greater.
-For example, if the natural mortality rate of a stock is 0.35, B{MSST} = $0.65B{MSY}$.
-Thus, if the B/B{MSY} ratio for the stock falls below 0.65, the stock is overfished.
-If a stock has a natural mortality rate greater than 0.6, MSST is set at the default of $0.5B{MSY}$ (because 1- 0.6=0.4, and 0.5 is greater than 0.4).
-For such a stock, the stock is overfished when the B/B{MSY} ratio falls below 0.5.
+A stock is considered overfished when its biomass (B) has declined below the minimum stock size threshold (MSST), or the level that jeopardizes the capacity of the stock to produce MSY on a continuing basis ( $B{MSY}$ ).
+Specifically, the $B{MSST} = (1-M)B{MSY}$ , where M is the natural mortality rate of the stock, or one half of $B{MSY}$ , whichever is greater.
+For example, if the natural mortality rate of a stock is 0.35, $B{MSST} = 0.65B{MSY}$ .
+Thus, if the B/BMSY ratio for the stock falls below 0.65, the stock is overfished.
+If a stock has a natural mortality rate greater than 0.6, MSST is set at the default of $0.5B{MSY}$ (because 1- 0.6 = 0.4, and 0.5 is greater than 0.4).
+For such a stock, the stock is overfished when the B/BMSY ratio falls below 0.5.
+It is important to note that NMFS' National Standard 1 guidelines at 50 CFR 665.310(e)(1)(i)(C) defines BMSY as the long-term average size of the stock measured in terms of spawning biomass (SB) or other appropriate measure of the stock's reproductive potential that would be achieved by fishing at BMSY.
+Thus, whenever available, NMFS uses estimates of SB in determining the status of a stock.
+When estimates of SB are not available, NMFS may use estimates of total biomass (B), or other reasonable proxies for determining stock status.

-Table 3 shows the stock status of PMUS based on the SDCs of the Pelagic FEP, based on the best scientific information available for the stock.
-For some PMUS, the SDC specified in the Pelagic FEP differs from the SDC (also known as limit reference points or LRP) adopted by the WCPFC and IATTC.
-Additionally, in some cases, the SDCs adopted by the WCPFC for a particular stock of fish differs from the SDCs adopted by the IATTC.
+Table 3 shows the stock status determinations of pelagic MUS measured against the SDCs of the Pelagics FEP, based on the most recent stock assessment for the stock.
+For some pelagic MUS, the SDC specified in the Pelagics FEP differs from the SDC or LRPs adopted by the WCPFC and IATTC.
+Additionally, in some cases, the LRPs adopted by the WCPFC for a particular stock of fish differs from the LRPs adopted by the IATTC.
 Finally, in other cases, no stock assessments are available and fishery management organizations must infer stock status from other indicators or not at all.
-For the purposes of stock status determinations, NMFS uses the SDCs specified in the Pelagic FEP.
+For the purposes of stock status determinations, NMFS uses the SDCs specified in the Pelagics FEP.